 We’re already seeing the posts from our Facebook friends with pictures of their kids in backpacks starting their first day of school.
-For many parents who have watched their children grow, seeing them leave on a school bus for the first time can be very emotional.
+For many parents who have watched their children grow, seeing them leave on a school bus can be very emotional for the first time.
 This time of year also means they’re preoccupied with back-to-school shopping and making adjustments in their schedules.

 So what does this mean for FECs and laser tag centers?
 You have to work harder at earning the time and attention of your customers.
 To help you gain top-of-mind awareness for your audience, here are a few ideas you can try for your business: